AtoMops/AtomBuilder/README.md

 # AtomBuilder
 PeriodicSystem

-Sample of using BuilderPattern to create PeriodicTable not done yet ^^'
+Sample of using BuilderPattern to create PeriodicTable.
+Not done yet ^^'